Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Background checks at the state level can also be done through a $24 State of Florida Criminal History Record Check, with results either available online for an additional $1 credit or debit processing fee or FDLE employees can perform a search and provide results within 5-7 business days.

-How To Tell If Someone Has a Warrant in Miami-Dade County
+How To Verify if Someone Has a Warrant in Miami-Dade County

 There are several ways to check if someone has a warrant in Miami-Dade County, as these searches can be done at either the county or state level.